Vijayreddy-robotics/Bicopter_PX4_SE3/README.md

 ## Code changes

-### --> The new airframe for Bicopter is added in PX4-Autopilot/ROMFS/px4fmu_common/init.d-posix/airframes:
+### --> A new airframe for Bicopter is added in PX4-Autopilot/ROMFS/px4fmu_common/init.d-posix/airframes:

 ### -->  The Bicopter meshes and the model.sdf files are added in PX4-Autopilot/Tools/simulation/gz/models/bicopter.